- Shower Chair Reviews

-This is another stylish teak wood design that just looks great.
+Here is another stylish teak wood design that.
 Don’t forget though, that teak wood does require occasional maintenance to keep looking good and repelling water.
 Can I say it again?
 It’s a great looking shower chair!

-It works well in shower stalls and small tubs because of its small footprint.
-Because it is wooden, though, it will be heavier than the plastic items and have a smaller weight capacity (250 lb) than others.
+This one works well in shower stalls and small tubs because of its small size.
+Because it is wooden, though, it will be heavier than the plastic items.
+It also has a smaller weight capacity (250 lb) than others.

 This corner shower chair does not offer any support for the trunk or upper body though.
-So, it should only be used for elderly people with good balance and upper body control.
+So, it should only be used if you have good balance and upper body control.